-We invite you to work with the European Academy of Diplomacy team, to create a program curriculum that addresses the unique challenges and opportunities of your organization.
-Our custom programs, help our clients and their institutions to increase management capability by combining the science of business and performance management into specialized programs that enable executives to develop new knowledge, skills and attitudes.
+We invite you to work with the European Academy of Diplomacy team to create a program curriculum that addresses the unique challenges and opportunities of your organization.
+Our custom programs help our clients and their institutions increase management capability.
+We combine the science of business and performance management into specialized workshops that enable executives to develop new knowledge, skills and attitudes.
 We offer customized trainings in the following fields:

-The course is designed to empower young emerging corporate leaders, who need to understand key challenges of leadership, as they assume more responsibility for their companies’ future.
-By focusing on three critical areas – personal leadership, organizational leadership, and empowering leadership – the course allows participants to synthesize the learning into a coherent personal leadership philosophy that will be a basis for self-improvement in the future and will help them to undertake new roles within the company.
+The course is designed to empower emerging corporate leaders who need to understand the key challenges of leadership, as they assume more responsibility for their company’s future.
+By focusing on three critical areas – personal leadership, organizational leadership, and empowering leadership – the course allows participants to synthesize learning into a coherent personal leadership philosophy.
+It will not only be the basis for self-improvement in the future but also help them undertake new roles within the company.

 Effective team building is based on trust and loyalty.
 Through a system of exercises and tasks a group of individuals can be transformed into an effective team.
 Effective teams work more efficiently and have less internal conflict.

 This course is designed to provide participants –mid-level management – with the most up-to-date skills in effective management of their teams.
 As studies show, one of the main reasons of team dissatisfaction with their leaders are their weak organizational capabilities and lack of proper communication, including giving feedback and recognition.
 The training will allow participants to better set priorities, delegate, motivate and develop individuals and teams by coaching them to become top performers and communicate objectives and goals.